Recently I've spent some time thinking over my current iOS development approaches. I was trying to figure out how to make it more efficient.

 - Github Actions for CI/CD pipeline

-Many of those things has always seemed to be on overkill for indie devs or small teams but on practise in turned out to be a cool helper.
-Yet another quality gate that brings a little more confidence and reduce stress.
+Many of those things have always seemed to be overkill for indie devs or small teams but in practice, they turned out to be a cool helper.
+Yet another quality gate that brings a little more confidence and reduces stress.

-In fact I've already done.
-I've been trying out all those things at once on my side project for several weeks already and I'm pretty happy how is it going.
+I've been trying out all those things at once on my side project for some time already and I'm pretty happy with how is it going.

-Generally I've already got used to Redux + SwiftUI but I still learn a lot of SwiftUI specific stuff almost every other day.
+Generally, I've already gotten used to Redux + SwiftUI but I still learn a lot of SwiftUI-specific stuff almost every other day.

-And I'm still not as fast on it as on UIKit before.
+I'm not as fast on SwiftUI as on UIKit before.
 Hopefully will catch up soon.